megangoadwebb/_WeeklyTopBook/README.md

 User’s Guide:

-Welcome to the NYT Best Sellers Project!
+Welcome to the Weekly Top Books app!
 This guide will help you set up and run the project to display the New York Times Best Sellers list by genre.

 Prerequisites